 The Law Center’s Advocacy Programs are administered in large part by two student boards at the LSU Law Center, the Moot Court Board and the Trial Advocacy Board.
 Membership on one or both of these boards is an academic honor awarded to students who demonstrate excellence in the art of advocacy.

 The Trial Advocacy Board provides practical trial and alternative dispute resolution experience to the student body of the Paul M. Hebert Law Center.
-The Trial Advocacy Board sponsors a number of external traveling teams, organizes the Ira S. Flory Trial Competitions and Arbitration Competition for second and third-year students, and organizes the Opening Statement Competition for second-year law students.
+The Trial Advocacy Board sponsors a number of external traveling teams, organizes the Ira S. Flory Trial Competitions and Transactional Competition for second and third-year students, and organizes the Opening Statement Competition for second-year law students.